-In the afternoon, Wilderness Patrol Scouts may work on their aquatics requirements at the waterfront on Tuesday, hone their Scout skills at the Scoutcraft Area Monday-Thursday, or select their own activity from the open program offerings.
-Monday and Tuesday evening they should plan to earn their Totin' Chip, if needed.
+In the afternoon, Wilderness Patrol Scouts may hone their Scout skills at the Scoutcraft Area Monday-Thursday, or select their own activity from the open program offerings.
+Monday or Tuesday evening they should plan to earn their Totin' Chip, if needed.